 Publish Your Changes Without CI/CD Pipelines

-Follow these steps when your extension's CI/CD Pipeline setting is disabled.
+Follow these steps when your extension's CI/CD Pipeline setting is disabled for the remote branch you're merging to, or when a pipeline doesn't exist for the branch.
 With this setting, your changes are deployed immediately to your environment's Oracle Cloud Applications instance.

 Note:

-When publishing changes without CI/CD pipelines, your extension's sources are merged to the default branch (main) of the workspace's Git repository, then built and deployed immediately to the Oracle Cloud Applications instance within your Development environment.
+When publishing changes without CI/CD pipelines, your extension's sources are merged to the specified target branch of the workspace's Git repository, then built and deployed directly to the Oracle Cloud Applications instance within your Development environment.
 Because deployment happens immediately, you won't have a chance to create a merge request as part of the publishing process.
 So if you want to get your changes reviewed, create a merge request before publishing your changes.

 When you're ready to publish your extension: